SergeyNowitzki/OtusNetDesign/README.md

 We are using eBGP routing protocol and configuration template to distribute source ip addresses for multicast BUM traffic in underlay network.

+###### VXLAN EVPN type-2
+There are 2 method to handle BUM traffic: Multicast and Head-end (avaliable with BGP EVPN) replication.
+As it was mentioned before MP-BGP EVPN can be used as the control plane protocol.
+Control Plane learning is much more functional and efficient.
+Control Plane lerning means that switches learn MAC addresses before they are needed.
+A L2VNI is used for bridging.
+It works in the same way as a routing protocol.
+Switches peer with each other using BGP and share the addresses that they know about.
+This uses the EVPN address family.
+Each switch runs BGP and peers with other switches over the ip network.
+The normal BGP ruls still apply here: need full mesh or route reflector.
+Some or all of these swithes will contain VTEPs.
+This means that each switch automatically learns where all the other VTEPs are in the network.

+With extensions to the BGP EVPN address family, it is now possible to distribute endpoint (IP, MAC)-to-VTEP bindings within a VXLAN network.
+In this way, the moment an endpoint is learned locally at a VTEP, using BGP EVPN, this reachability information can be distributed to all the interested VTEPs.
+Any traffic to this endpoint can then be optimally forwarded from any other VTEP without the need for any flood traffic.

+The distribution of reachability information with BGP EVPN allows the realization of a distributed IP anycast gateway:
+`Leaf_N(config)# fabric forwarding anycast-gateway-mac 0000.2222.3333`
+`Leaf_N(config-if)# fabric forwarding mode anycast-gateway` The same default gateway can be simultaneously configured at any and all leaf switches as needed.
+In this way, when a workload moves between various leaf switches, it still finds its default gateway directly attached to it.
+This helps with virtual machine mobility.

+###### Leaf Redundancy - VPC